• Home

 The Ohio Association of County Behavioral Health Authorities will host its first Virtual Recovery Series, in place of our annual Recovery Conference, beginning October 27, 2020.
 Sponsored by the Ohio Department of Mental Health and Addiction Services and The Cardinal Health Foundation, the series will highlight important issues related to recovery from both mental illness and substance use disorder and provide opportunities for learning and connection for those in recovery, their loved ones, and behavioral health professionals.

 Aimee Wissman is a visual artist, activist, culture changer and the founder of the Returning Artists Guild, a network of currently and formerly incarcerated artists.
 Aimee works as an arts administrator by day, is a student by night, and an artist all the time.
 Her work deals with the impacts and implications of incarceration, addiction, and societal infrastructure through material exploration and community action.
 Aimee will walk participants through her journey of using art to heal from her past traumas and addiction.
-She will also lead short interactive exercises to demonstrate the healing power of art.
+She will also lead short interactive exercises to demonstrate how art can be used every day to improve mental wellness and sustain recovery.

 You can find Aimee on social media at @aimeeinks and @thereturningartistsguild.